Planning-Inspectorate/appeal-planning-decision/infrastructure/environments/README.md

 # Environments

-Infrastructure which the applications are deployed toInfrastructure which is common to the su
+Infrastructure which the applications are deployed to

 ## Requirements